ElectronicCats/RISC-V-CH583-CORE/README.md

 ### Overview

-The CH583 is a 32-bit RISC microcontroller integrated with BLE wireless communication.
+Repository containing a mirror of the CH583 core for easy maintaining The CH583 is a 32-bit RISC microcontroller integrated with BLE wireless communication.
 The CH583 provides abundant peripheral sources, such as 2Mbps BLE communication module, 2 full-speed USB host and device controller and transceiver, 2 SPIs, 4 UARTs, ADC, touch-key detection module and RTC, etc.